balena-io-experimental/balena-openvino/README.md

 Deploy this to a fleet, connect a USB webcam to your NUC, and look for the Jupyter Notebook URL on the dashboard.
 Once logged in into Jupyter, you'll be ready to run the included demos, or add your own.

-## How to extend
+## How to load models and extend
-You'll probably get bored of the two included examples quite quickly.
+TODO